-The stock column on this '63 is ready to be replaced with
+The stock column on this '63 is ready to be replaced with a new one.

 First, loosen the column from the stock gearbox.